 6. Glass Containers

 Ditch your plastic storage containers for an eco-friendly glass option.
 Glass food storage containers come in several shapes and sizes.
-These are an ideal option for food prep, storing leftovers, or transporting lunches.
+These are ideal for food prep, storing leftovers, or transporting lunches.

 7. Paperless Towels